 ☛ Check with the staff at the entrance for the waiting time.
 If there is a queue, you will be given a number plate.

-☛ Choose the ingredients you want to steam and purchase the ingredient exchange tickets at the vending machine close to the entrance.
-Note you will need to buy ingredient exchange tickets and a ticket to use the steam pot.
+☛ Choose the ingredients you want to steam, and purchase the ingredient exchange tickets at the vending machine near the entrance.
+Note, you will need to buy ingredient exchange tickets and a ticket to use the steam pot.

-☛ When your number is called, pass the tickets you got from the vending machine to the staff for them to prepare the ingredients that you are going to steam.
+☛ When your number is called, pass the tickets you got from the vending machine to the staff so they can prepare the ingredients you will steam.

-☛ The staff will guide you to your table and pass the ingredients you purchased to you.
-They will also give you a timer as well.
-Depending on what you ordered, you might need to open the steamer multiple times, as each type of ingredient has a different steaming time.
+☛ The staff will guide you to your table and pass the ingredients you purchased.
+They will also give you a timer.
+Depending on what you ordered, you might need to open the steamer multiple times, as each ingredient type has a different steaming time.

 ☛ When you are ready, head to the steaming room with your ingredients!

-☛ Staff will guide you to open and put the ingredients into the pot.
+☛ Staff will guide you in opening and adding the ingredients to the pot.
 They will set the timer for you so you know when to come back for the cooked food (this is what the timer is for!).

-☛ While waiting for your ingredients to be cooked, head to the sauce corner to get the sauce you want to dip your ingredients in.
+☛ While the steam cooks your ingredients, head to the sauce corner to get the sauce you want to dip them in.
 You can get the sauces as you like.
 Two sauces cost 100 yen.
 The sauces are all labeled in different languages, so you won’t be left guessing (´▽`*)

 ☛ When your timer beeps, head back to the steam pot room for your cooked food (≧▽≦)

-☛ After your meal, as the restaurant is a self-service restaurant, you need to clear your own table, throw out your trash, and wash your dishes.
+☛ After your meal, since the restaurant is self-service, you need to clear your own table, throw out your trash, and wash your dishes.

 The Vegetarian Options at Jigoku Mushi Kōbō Kannawa